djangocon/2019.djangocon.eu/hugo_site/content/hospitality.md

 It's a good idea to book your accommodation early on.
 One option is to buy a ticket and use the attendee channels to organize accommodation with others (this solution is coming up shortly).
 You may also prefer a classic hotel or hostel.

-It's a good idea to book your accommodation early on.
-One option is to buy a ticket and use the attendee channels to organize accommodation with others (this solution is coming up shortly).
-You may also prefer a classic hotel or hostel.

-It's a good idea to book your accommodation early on.
-One option is to buy a ticket and use the attendee channels to organize accommodation with others (this solution is coming up shortly).
-You may also prefer a classic hotel or hostel.

 We have a few accommodation deals with hotels and hostels near the venue.
 Some discounts also cover days before and after the event.

 Some have not provided a discount code to be used online.
 This means you will need to send an e-mail directly to them requesting your reservation.
 Below is the list of the establishments and the instructions on how to get your discount: